 Nearly all Michiganders used some kind of health benefit over the last year.
-To understand differences in the use of health care benefits, several variables were examined including gender, age, race, insurance type, income, and employment status.
+To understand differences in the use of health care benefits, several variables were examined by demographics including gender, age, race, insurance type, income, and employment status.

 - Preventive care: The highest utilized benefit was routine, preventive primary care This was consistent across all groups.

 - Dental and vision care: There is high use of these benefits even though they are not generally core offerings of most insurance

 - Reproductive health care: Michigan women, especially younger women, use these health benefits at a significantly higher rate than men and older women.
 Reproductive health care represents 11 percent of younger women’s health care utilization.